felangel/bloc/docs/flutterfirebaselogintutorial.md

 }
 ```

 `HomeScreen` is a `StatelessWidget` that requires a `name` to be injected so that it can render the welcome message.
-It also uses `BlocProvider` in order to access the `AuthenticationBloc` via `BuildCOntext` so that when a user pressed the logout button, we can dispatch the `LoggedOut` event.
+It also uses `BlocProvider` in order to access the `AuthenticationBloc` via `BuildContext` so that when a user pressed the logout button, we can dispatch the `LoggedOut` event.

 Now let's update our `App` to render the `HomeScreen` if the `AuthenticationState` is `Authentication`.